nfisher23/nickolasfisher.com/content/blog/How-to-Dynamically-Deserialize-JSON-In-Java-With-Jackson.md

 Which is still kind of ugly, but at least reduces the cost of instantiation duplication.

-Definitely [download the source code for this post](https://github.com/nfisher23/json-with-jackson-tricks) and play around with it if it&#39;s not clear to you.
+Definitely [download the source code for this post](https://github.com/nfisher23/json-with-jackson-tricks) and play around with it if it's not clear to you.